nailegg/WearOS-Application-for-WatchHAR-model/README.md

 - Event-gated audio capture and PCM downsampling for the audio branch.
 - TFLite execution pipeline for IMU encoder, mel preprocessing, audio encoder, and multimodal feature fusion.
-- Dynamic activity-label mapping for 19-, 20-, and 27-class classifier heads.
-- EMA smoothing of activity probabilities before updating the UI.
-- Small unit tests for pure Kotlin utility behavior used by the streaming path.

 ## Runtime Pipeline